5 Ecosystem carbon dynamics

 The net of gross primary productivity (GPP), autotrophic respiration by plants (\(R_a\)), and heterotrophic microorganisms (\(R_h\)) is referred to as the net ecosystem productivity, NEP.
 It is expressed in units of a flux of C mass per unit ground area and time, e.g., gC m-2 yr-1.
 It measures how much C accumulates in an ecosystem in the form of live biomass, litter, and soil (plus VOC and exudates).
 Since GPP and respiration terms typically have a strong seasonality and diurnal cycle and are not (perfectly) synchronized, NEP has a strong seasonality and diurnal cycle, too (see also Chapter 6).
 However, integrated over a year, the NEP is small - much smaller than the absolute of its components GPP, \(R_a\), and \(R_h\).

-\[ \begin{align} \mathrm{NEP} &= \mathrm{GPP} - R_a - R_h \\ &= \mathrm{NPP} - R_h \end{align} \tag{5.7}\] NEP can be measured by eddy covariance flux measurement technique (see also Chapter 15).
+\[ \begin{align} \mathrm{NEP} &= \mathrm{GPP} - R_a - R_h \\ &= \mathrm{NPP} - R_h \end{align} \tag{5.7}\] NEP can be measured by eddy covariance flux measurement technique.
 The net CO2 exchange (NEE) between the canopy and the atmosphere is measured.
 It is termed NEE (and not NEP) because the processes and components are not directly identified by the measurement.
 For example, chemically dissolved C in the soil solution and particulate organic matter may be laterally transported off-site and is not reflected in the measurements.
-NEE is defined such that negative values indicate an net C gain by the ecosystem - opposite from the definition of NEP.
+NEE is defined such that negative values indicate a net C gain by the ecosystem - opposite to the definition of NEP.

 The classical model of ecological succession and an ecosystem’s carbon balance is that it reaches a steady state at time scales of forest stand maturity (shorter for grasslands), where, under constant environmental conditions, the NEP approaches zero.
 Respiration balances photosynthetic C uptake, biomass turnover balances biomass accumulation, and ecosystems become “C neutral” (Odum 1969).

-However, field data of biomass stocks in mature forests seem to Odum’s steady state (and zero NEP) model (Luyssaert et al. 2008).
+However, field data of biomass stocks in mature forests seem to contradict Odum’s steady state (and zero NEP) model (Luyssaert et al. 2008).
 Biometric data (forest inventories) and eddy covariance flux measurements from forests do not show a clear decline of NEP towards zero with increasing stand age, but rather show a sustained positive NEP over several decades to centuries since forest stand development.

-Will forests accumulate C infinitely?
+Will forests accumulate C indefinitely?
 Tracking soil C stocks over millennia is per se not possible but clear patterns of a positive influence of soil age on SOM content would have to be evident in data - but are not.
 Biomass C stocks do not increase indefinitely, either.
 Individual trees in maturing forest stands continue accumulating biomass but the lifetime of a tree is limited due to hydraulic, mechanical, or C balance constraints whereby increasing respiratory costs pose limits to further growth and may trigger mortality.
 Self-thinning drives the exclusion of individual trees based on the competition for limited resources and leads to a negative relationship between the number and the average size of trees in a maturing forest stand (see Section 5.4).
 Therefore, although individual trees may accumulate C in the form of biomass for centuries, the biomass C accumulation at the stand level is much lower due to the declining tree number and the associated mortality, turnover, and decomposition of affected trees.

 Very old stands are dominated by few very large individual trees that contribute strongly to the total ecosystem biomass.
 However, also these individuals are inevitably affected by mortality.
 Once they fall, the ecosystem C stock rapidly declines (NEP is negative) and they create a forest gap that enables younger and smaller individuals to benefit from increased light levels.
 Smaller individuals around the newly formed gap accelerate growth, reach the canopy, and eventually fill the gap.